jeffhammond/blog/In_Defense_Of_Fortran.md

 so it's hard to argue that Fortran can't be learned, while thousands of data scientists are learning Numpy every year.

+## Memory Safety

+Rust is a relatively new programming language that is obsessed with safety and correctness, but manages to preserve performance in the process.
+The Rust community has written quite a bit about memory safety relative to C and C++, neither of which are memory safe.
+One can write a careful subset and C++ to avoid the flaming chainsaw juggling that is C memory management, but C++ compilers aren't going to prevent programmers from doing horrible things the way Rust does.

+I haven't seen anybody talk about Fortran being memory safe.
+It's certainly not trying to be memory safe in the way that Rust is, but it is educational to try and write a memory leak in Fortran, because it's not easy.

 ##  Optional and named arguments

 This is a case where Fortran is just nice, and should be appreciated for it.
 Nobody is claiming that C++ is better than Fortran because of named arguments, because C++ doesn't have named arguments.

+## Object-Oriented Fortran